 Our Board of Directors previously authorized the repurchase of up to \$1.0 billion of our Class A common stock.
-On November 1, 2011, our Board of Directors extended the plan and authorized an increase in the maximum dollar value of shares that may be repurchased under the plan, such that we are currently authorized to repurchase up to \$1.0 billion of our outstanding shares of our Class A common stock through and including December 31, 2012.
-As of December 31, 2011, we may repurchase up to \$1.0 billion under the plan.

-The following table provides information regarding repurchases of our Class A common stock.
+On November 2, 2012, our Board of Directors extended this authorization such that we are currently authorized to repurchase up to \$1.0 billion of outstanding shares of our Class A common stock through and including December 31, 2013.
+As of December 31, 2012, we may repurchase up to \$1.0 billion under this plan.
+During the years ended December 31, 2012 and 2011, there were no repurchases of our Class A common stock.
+During the year ended December 31, 2010, we repurchased 6.0 million shares of our Class A common stock for \$107 million in the aggregate.